awanmbandi/realworld-cicd-pipeline-project/README.md

 - [Splunk](https://www.splunk.com/) Splunk is an innovative technology which searches and indexes application/system log files and helps organizations derive insights from the data.

 # Jenkins Complete CI/CD Pipeline Environment Setup Runbook
-1) Create a GitHub Repository with the name `Jenkins-CICD-Project` and push the code in this branch(main) to your remote repository (your newly created repository).
+1) Create a GitHub Repository with the name `Jenkins-Realworld-CICD-Project` and push the code in this branch(main) to your remote repository (your newly created repository).
     - Go to GitHub (github.com)
     - Login to your GitHub Account
-    - Create a Repository called `Jenkins-CICD-Project`
+    - Create a Repository called `Jenkins-Realworld-CICD-Project`
     - Clone the Repository in the "Repository" directory/folder in your local
     - Download the code in in this repository "Main branch": https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
     - Unzip the code/zipped file